I’m a firm believer that every moment is special and deserves to be documented..

 If you wish to pay with cash or check instead, no problem!
 I will set up a time for us to get coffee and we can go over the contract and you can pay your retainer right then and there.
 This is actually my favorite way to book clients because we get to have more one on one time to discuss your session dreams.
 Plus, coffee shops have the best vibe and instantly make your day better!

 After your retainer fee is paid and portrait contract signed and returned to me, we will then discuss your photographic needs and wants for your session.
 I will help you create an overall idea or theme for your session if we didn’t have one already in place.
 If you need it, I will also help with location ideas, stylizing your outfits, and the kitchen sink pretty much, you ask I can help.
 By discussing all of these ideas with you, I will have an artistic vision in mind going into your session.

 The remaining balance of your session is due on the day of your portrait session, before we even start shooting.
 This payment will go towards the collection you chose, which includes 25 high-resolution digital files from your session with a print release, unless you booked a Storyteller session that includes all the final images.
 Once you receive your gallery of your images, you will have the opportunity to add on additional images and products if you wish to, as I do offer print, wall art, and album designs.

 The Every Day Lifestyle Sessions are done either in the comfort of your own home or at one of your favorite locations.
 Which ever tells the story you want told better.

-Have an idea not in Michigan?
+Have an idea not in Florida?
 No problem, I love to travel and will travel anywhere for a session.
 Though, travel fees will be added based on the distance.
 But, I have a bucket list of locations that I have been dreaming about photographing.
 If yours happens to be on that list, you get free travel fees!
 So it never hurts to ask.

 Have an idea, but are not sure of what I photograph at each type of session, no problem.
 I have them listed below: